rundav5/CP255_final_project/README.md

 - Mid November 2021
 - Mid December 2021

 For the first two dates, when OSI increased, the COVID-19 daily cases curve by date of infection was already going down.
-For the third date, the curve peaked more than 9 days after OSI increased.
-There is no evidence that suggests correlation between restrictions policies and infection in Colombia.
+For the third date, the curve peaked more than 9 days after OSI increased. **There is no evidence that suggests correlation between restrictions policies and infection in Colombia**.